kuruae/inception/readme.md

 ssh inception
 ```

-Or connect directly through VS Code with the Remote-SSH extension.
+Or connect directly through VS Code with the Remote-SSH extension which I highly recommend.